-Should we let disagreeable conditions defer our plans?
+Should disagreeable conditions defer our plans?

 Back when my husband, Gary, was living well with late-stage prostate cancer, we joined a cancer-kicking hike/ snowshoe group.
 As a result, I have movies in living color of so many burbling, adventurous, life-affirming treks in the Cascades near our home in central Oregon.